spryker/spryker-docs/docs/pbc/all/return-management/202204.0/base-shop/set-number-of-days-for-a-return-policy.md

 ---
-title: "HowTo: Set number of days for a return policy"
+title: "Set number of days for a return policy"
 description: The document describes how to set a number of days for a Return Policy
 last_updated: Jun 16, 2021
 template: howto-guide-template